gschmutz/modern-database-workshop/03-working-with-cassandra/README.md

 ![Alt Image Text](./images/apache-zeppelin-cassandra.png "Apache Zeppelin Cassandra Create Notebook")

-For all the commands which follow now in this workshop, you can either use one of the 3 different options shown above.
-Of course you an also mix to your liking.

 ## Create a Keyspace for the Movie sample

 Keyspace in Cassandra is the equivalent of database/schema in relational databases.
-While creating a keyspace, you need to specify replication settings:
+While creating a keyspace, you need to specify replication settings.

+Either use the Cassandra CLI or DbGate to execute the statements in this workshop.

 ```
 CREATE KEYSPACE movies WITH replication =